top of page

 After that, we ventured into Canal City itself, which is a spacious open-air mall area.
 We enjoyed the water fountain show, known as Canal City Hakata Sun Plaza Stage.
 Check out our YouTube video to get a better look at what we did!

-• We headed to the Gundam Base Fukuoka located within Canal City.
+Then we headed to the Gundam Base Fukuoka located within Canal City.
 The Gundam base was massive, showcasing a wide variety of gunpla kits for display and purchase.
 It's a awesome destination for Gundam/Gunpla enthusiasts!

 Random Tip: If you want to find more Gunpla kits, check out BookOff - an organized and better Goodwill of new and used item.